Summary

 How Do Different Generations View Visual Business Plans?

 Each age group grew up with different tech and ways of sharing.
 This shapes how they want to see business info shown.
+But have you ever wondered why your perfect presentation bombed with one backer but wowed another?
 Understanding these age differences in visual business plans can help you pick the right format for your people.

 Gen Z Investors: Digital Natives Who Want Interactive Content